meiti-x/Dashlib.css/docs/index.md

 **Dashlib** includes a number of responsive classes to style your content for different viewport widths.
 This section gives you an overview of the available breakpoints and the associated devices.

+most of properties in this library have responsive support because of that we dont describe how responsive one property because all of them follow this rule.

 the classes are named using the format:

 - `.-{property}-{value}_{breakpoint}`  for `sm`, `md`, `lg`, and `xl`.